mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 ### Origin and Publication

-On a personal website in 2004, George Christos stated that while in university in 1980, he obtained a cube and devised a custom solution [^6].
+On a personal website in 2004, George Christos stated that while in university in 1980, he obtained a cube and devised a custom solution [^7].
 He stated that his solution was different from the layer by layer solutions that were popular at the time, and instead "does the whole puzzle at once".
-In 1982 he wrote a book detailing the solution, but wasn't able to publish it due to living in a foreign country at the time.
+Christos also stated on the website that in 1982 he wrote a book detailing the solution, but that he wasn't able to publish it due to living in a foreign country at the time.

 ![](img/3-Color/ChristosFirstSite.png)

-In February 2009, Christos published his 3-Color solution, making it available for purchase in booklet form [^7].
-The booklet could be purchased on three different websites [^8] [^9] [^10].
-Accompanying the post was a video providing an example solve [^11].
-In March 2009, Christos posted another video that discusses the booklet [^12].
+In February 2009, Christos published his 3-Color solution, making it available for purchase in booklet form [^8].
+The booklet could be purchased on three different websites [^9] [^10] [^11].
+Accompanying the post was a video providing an example solve [^12].
+In March 2009, Christos posted another video that discusses the booklet [^13].

 ![](img/3-Color/Christos2.png)
 <br/>